MonkeyBars3k/ReaScripts/README.md

 ### Warnings
 #### Audio sources
-- Be _very_ careful if you want to **Clean current project directory** after Supergluing – you could lose contained items' audio, since at that point those "items" aren't included in the project proper – they only exist as project data (state chunks).
+- Be _very_ careful if you want to **Clean current project directory** after Supergluing – you could lose contained items' audio, since at that point those "items" aren't included in the project proper – they are only represented in the project data (state chunks).
 - Stay aware of the state of your Superitems whenever **editing audio externally**.
-If you're destructively editing audio in a contained item, or for example editing a subproject which is present as a contained item in a Superitem, such items' direct parent must be in Edit mode ("open") during your external audio source edits, or their ancestors (parent, grandparent, etc. Superitems) won't be updated.
+If you're destructively editing a contained item's audio source, or for example editing a subproject which is present as a contained item in a Superitem, such items' direct parent must be in Edit mode ("open") during your external audio source edits, or their ancestors (parent, grandparent, etc. Superitems) won't be updated.
 #### MIDI
 - Currently only **MIDI on virtual instrument tracks** is supported.
 - To create **MIDI Superitems**, the script uses "Apply track FX as new take" on each item to get an audio take.
 When you Edit, the audio take is removed and just the original MIDI take is made active.
 #### Editing Superitems
-- When you Edit a Superitem, a **special white region** is automatically created so you can alter the Superitem's eventual edge positions after Reglue.
+- When you Edit a Superitem, a **special white region**, the Sizing Region, is automatically created so you can alter the Superitem's eventual edge positions after Reglue.
 Try not to remove this Sizing Region since its bounds match the edges of the Edited Superitem.
-If a Sizing Region does get deleted, when you attempt to Reglue Superglue will prompt you to create a new one at the edges of the Restored Items.
+If a Sizing Region does get deleted, when you attempt to reglue Superglue will prompt you to create a new region at the edges of the Restored Items.
 - Be careful Editing a parent Superitem **near project start**.
 If a child Superitem would extend before project start, its source offset will adjust automatically so its audio is in the right place, but regluing could affect its sibling pooled Superitems in unexpected ways.
 - Remember that **restored items can extend beyond the size of your Superitem** on Edit.
 Stay aware of content in tracks (such as items, track envelopes, etc.) nearby.
 - It's not recommended to **Edit Superitems with adjusted take playrate** because the Contained Items are at their playrate at last Superglue, so they won't match up to the audio in the Superitem with adjusted take playrate.
 Best either to do your playrate work on the Contained Items in the first place, or Edit a Sibling at 1.0 playrate.
 #### Propagation
-- There are numerous options that control how Superglue propagates changes to the Edited Superitem to its Siblings and Ancestors.
+- There are numerous options that control how Superglue propagates changes to the Edited Superitem to its Siblings and Ancestors on reglue.
 Pay close attention to how these are set, or you might fall prey to unwanted changes downstream.
+If your needs often vary, set Propagation options to "Ask".
 #### Nesting
 - With the option to **Remove Superitem siblings from Pool on Glue** enabled, nested Siblings will be removed from the Edited pool but Siblings nested in Parents from any one Pool will all share the same new Pool.
 #### Superitem configuration